Mitsubishi Mirage: Markets

-Since first generation Mirages were still under Australian production as the Colt, all three third generation body types were sold under the Lancer name in that market.
+Since first generation Mirages were still under Australian production as the Colt, all three third generation body types were imported from Japan and sold under the Lancer name in that market.
 Initially, the Australian-specification models were designated as the CA series when introduced in 1988, adopting the CB designation for the 1990 facelift.
 The liftback continued to be sold in Australia alongside the fourth generation (CC) Mirage-derived Lancer from 1992 through to 1996.
 Confusingly, the carry-over liftback was also given this CC model designation.

 North American three-door and sedan sales occurred under the Mitsubishi Mirage name for the 1989 to 1992 model years.
 Badge engineered variants were also sold in the US as the Dodge/Plymouth Colt (three-door only), and Eagle Summit.
 In Canada, a Dodge/Plymouth sedan was also offered as the Mitsubishi brand did not operate in the market until the 2003 model year.
 For the Mitsubishi-badged versions, the top hatchback carried a 1.6-liter 4G61T turbocharged inline-four engine rated as 135 hp.
 For the 1991 model year, the 1.5-liter 4G15 engine's new twelve valve heads (three valves per cylinder) boosted power from 84 to 90 hp, and a new GS sedan offered the 1.6-liter 4G61 with 123 hp and a standard four-speed automatic transmission.